ABelliqueux/candyk-psx/toolsrc/psxavenc/README.md

     -C num           [.xa] Set the channel number to num (0-31)
 ```

 You can read it back with `XAPLAY.EXE`, that's in `psyq/bin/XAplay`.
+You can use [`MOVPACK.EXE`](https://psx.arthus.net/tools/pimp-psx.zip) or [xainterleave](https://github.com/ABelliqueux/candyk-psx/tree/master/toolsrc/xainterleave) to interleave several PSX media files.

 # Cross compiling Windows binaries from Linux